kennex666/rPack-F-Add-on/README.md

 ## ⚠️ Important Notes
 Facebook frequently tests different UI layouts per account, so the script might not work consistently for everyone.

-The script works best with EN-US Facebook interface.
+The script only works with EN-US Facebook interface.

 This userscript does not touch or track your data, it only changes how some UI elements are displayed.